Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Related Work on Mesh Denoising

 \subsection{Vertex Classification and Denoising}

-Vertex classification and denoising methods can also be understood as two-stage methods since they classify the vertices of the mesh first, and then apply a denoising method per class or cluster of vertices.
-As examples of such methods we highlight \cite{WeiYuPangWangQinLiuHeng:2015:1,LuDengChen:2016:1,WangZhangYu:2012:1,ZhuWeiYuWangQinHeng:2013:1,WeiLiangPangWangLiWu:2017:1}.
+Vertex classification and denoising methods can also be understood as two-stage methods, that first classify the vertices of the mesh and subsequently apply a denoising method per class or cluster of vertices.
+As examples of such methods we mention \cite{WeiYuPangWangQinLiuHeng:2015:1,LuDengChen:2016:1,WangZhangYu:2012:1,ZhuWeiYuWangQinHeng:2013:1,WeiLiangPangWangLiWu:2017:1}.
 Although the idea of separating vertices in homogeneous classes seems to be promising, the presence of noise can make the vertex classification difficult or unreliable; see \cite{LuDengChen:2016:1}.
-As a consequence, this class of methods depends heavily on the level of noise that the mesh has.
+As a consequence, this class of methods depends heavily on the level of noise present in the mesh.